Trainees spend 4 days a week in school and 1 day a week at University.

 About the training provider

-Hitchin Boys' School is the Lead School for the North Herts Consortium of Schools for School Direct, comprising Hitchin Girls' School, Fearnhill School, The Priory School, The Highfield School, Knights Templar School and The Meridian School.
-Vacancies advertised by Hitchin Boys' School may be for placements at any of the schools in our consortium as links between the schools are very strong.
+Hitchin Boys’ School is the Lead School for the North Herts Consortium of Schools for School Direct, comprising Hitchin Boys’ School, Hitchin Girls’ School and The Priory School in Hitchin, Fearnhill School and The Highfield School in Letchworth and Knights Templar School in Baldock.
+Vacancies advertised by Hitchin Boys’ School may be for placements at any of the schools in our consortium as links between the schools are very strong.

 We are committed to recruiting applicants regardless of sex, race, gender, ethnicity, sexual orientation or disability.